November 17, 2025

 Legal Compliance and Consistency

-The Fair Housing Act prohibits discrimination based on:
+You should also align your process with the Fair Housing Act (Source: HUD.gov), which prohibits discrimination based on:

 • Race